 Toddlers are rough.
 And messy.
 And pukey.
-Plus, they like to through tantrums.
+Plus, they like to throw tantrums.

-This means, if you let them eat and drink in the car, you end up with a disgusting car seat pretty dang often.
+If you let them eat and drink in the car, you will often end up with a disgusting car seat.
 Luckily, cleaning car seats isn’t hard.

-My almost 3-year old daughter’s seat always gets gross but cleans up well.
+My almost 3-year-old daughter’s seat gets gross, but it cleans up well.
 It just takes a bit of elbow grease.

 Here’s how to clean a toddler car seat.